codership/documentation/galeracluster/source/restartingcluster.rst

 	# GALERA saved state
 	version: 2.1
 	uuid:    5981f182-a4cc-11e6-98cc-77fabedd360d
-	seqno:   -1
+	seqno:   1234
 	safe_to_bootstrap: 1

-Such a node can be used to bootstrap the cluster from.
+Such a node can be used to bootstrap the cluster.
 Attempting to boostrap using any other node will cause the following error message:

 .. code-block:: console